 US State Treasury – Reconciling Complexity for the Common Good

-Government entities often are among the largest organizations in terms of assets managed and cash turnover.
+Government entities such as state treasury institutions, often are among the largest organizations in terms of assets managed and cash turnover.
 They oversee public funds and are responsible for their gathering, safekeeping, redistribution, and investment.
 Apart from the sheer magnitude of financial management efforts required, institutions in custody of public funds must comply with high standards of accountability, transparency, and public interest service.
 Those standards are strictly stipulated in the legislation of the respective jurisdiction.

 One such example are the state treasuries in the USA.
 They are established in line with state constitutions and although the scope of their functions slightly varies from case to case, their design is essentially identical.
 They are authorized by law to manage state financial resources prudently, maintain liquidity to meet cash flows, and support financially policy objectives.
 More often than not, the incumbents are elected officials and therefore are personally held accountable by their constituency for the efficiency of their management decisions.